dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/candidate-barcode-zone.md

 ### possibleFormats

-The possible formats of the candidate barcode zone.
+The possible format(s) of the barcode in the candidate barcode zone.

 ```java
 long possibleFormats;